pera/dsauth/README.md

 ![screenshot](doc/screen2.png)

 *Disclamer:* this project is in a very-early stage of development: there is no formal specification, no auditories, no peer reviewed papers.
 This is just a weekend project; something I wanted to code various years ago for my own personal use.
-It's really buggy, so do not use it, yet :)
+It's really buggy/insecure, so don't use it yet :-)